yawollopkcaj/bimanual-napkin-folding/README.md

 each arm enough independent reach to capture a napkin corner.

 <img src="assets/armspacing.png" width="620" alt="Two-panel reach comparison.
 Left: both arms mounted on the same edge, their semicircular reach envelopes covering only the near half of the workspace.
 Right: arms mounted on opposite edges, reach circles covering the whole board and overlapping in a tall lens down the center.">

-*Reach envelopes for the two candidate layouts.
-The solid outline is the baseboard, the dashed rectangle is the napkin workspace, and the shaded regions are each arm's reach. **Left**, both arms on the same edge: the envelopes only cover the near half of the board, so the far edge of the workspace is unreachable by either arm, and the region both can reach is a small pocket pinned against the near edge. **Right**, arms on opposite edges (selected): coverage spans the full board and the shared region becomes a tall lens running down the middle, which is where the fold actually happens.
-Putting the two-handed zone in the center of the workspace rather than at its edge is what makes the fold-over motion collision-free.*

 **Perception.** Three RGB cameras at 640×480 and 30 fps: one overhead on the gantry for global napkin pose, two wrist-mounted for local gripper-to-cloth geometry.
 The redundancy means a critical